The Hunt for Treasure will lead believers into a supernatural lifestyle of building Kingdom.

 - Jesus not Hidden

 The man finds the treasure.
-But the truth is, people don’t find Jesus, rather, He finds them.
-I know what you mean when you say you found Jesus, but in theological terms that’s not accurate.
+But the truth is, people don’t find Yeshua, rather, He finds them.
+I know what you mean when you say you found Yeshua, but in theological terms that’s not accurate.
 If you come to Him it’s only because He found you.
 He called you, and you simply heard His voice and answered His call.
 Luke 19:10 says; for the Son of Man has come to seek and to save that which was lost (NKJV).
 Consider also when Adam sinned in the Garden.
 He hid himself, but God came looking for him.

 The man sells all he has to purchase the field.
 If you pursue this argument it does not send the correct message, which is Salvation by Grace.
 It sounds more like salvation through works and good deeds.
 And the sad truth is, many still try to get Heaven just that way.